-Security is the major concern while we create reports in SQL Reporting Services.
-Because, in a corporate world, the manager hold different privileges compared to a salesperson.
+Security is the primary concern while we create reports in SSRS or SQL Reporting Services.
+Because, in a corporate world, the manager holds different privileges compared to a salesperson.
 SSRS provides multi-level security which means, you can restrict the user to access the Report Manager, or Folders, or reports.

 Home, or Parent Level Security in SSRS

-Before we start applying Security in SSRS, Let me open my Report Manager to show the existing reports in our server.
-In order to change the Parent Level Security, Please click on the Site Settings hyperlink at the top right corner.
+Before we start applying Security in SSRS, Let me open my Report Manager to show the existing reports on our Server.
+To change the Parent Level Security, Please click on the Site Settings hyperlink at the top right corner.

-Once you click on the Site Settings hyperlink, Report Manager will navigate us to the site settings page.
-In this page, we had three tabs, and we already explained the first tab in Change SSRS Report Manager Title so please refer the same
+Once you click on the Site Settings hyperlink, the Report Manager will navigate us to the site settings page.
+In this page, we had three tabs, and we already explained the first tab in Change SSRS Report Manager Title, so please refer the same

-Please navigate yourself to the Security tab to see the existing users.
-From the below screenshot you can see that, there are two users: Administrator (by default), and User with admin privileges.
+Please navigate yourself to the Security tab to see the existing users in SSRS Report Manager.
+From the below screenshot, you can see that there are two users: Administrator (by default), and User with admin privileges.

-In order to add New Role User, Please select the New Role Assignment option as we shown below.
+To add New Role User, Please select the New Role Assignment option.

-That will open the following page. here you have to add User, or group within the text box and select the appropriate role.
-For the demonstration, we created a new windows user called MSBI, and we are using the same user here!
+That will open the following page.
+Here you have to add User or group within the text box and select the appropriate Role.
+For the SSRS Security demonstration, we created a new Windows user called MSBI, and we are using the same user

 Now you can see the new user (MSBI) with system user privileges.

 Delete Top Level User Security in SSRS